strdco/feedback.datasatsto.se/README.md

     * dblogin: the name of the SQL security principal
     * dbpassword: password for the SQL principal
     * dbname: the name of the SQL database
+    * masterpassword: a master password required to import events (optional)
 * In Deployment Center, set up the app to automatic deploy from Github
     * Make sure to set the build provider to "App Service Build Service", not "Github Actions".